isomerpages/moe-cjc/_news/2024/CJC unites in hope for the Interreligious Youth with Pope Francis.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SD_discussion_for_inter_religious_meeting_website.jpg">
 </div>
 <p>Teachers facilitating a discussion on interreligious issues amongst CJCians</p>
-<p>Commenting on the discussions, Noor Aaliyah Ford, a Muslim student from
+<p>Commenting on the discussions, Noor Aaliyah Ford, a Muslim student, said
-1T05, said that it was a platform for her to delve deeper into her faith and challenge herself to find out why she believes in her faith so much.
+that it was a platform for her to delve deeper into her faith and challenge herself to find out why she believes in her faith so much.
 She added that in a multi-religious and multi-cultural society like Singapore’s, it is important to have a sense of respect when interacting with each other.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Emcees_for_batik_painting_website.jpg">